richardpizem-ctrl/Real-Time-MIDI-Notation/CODE_OF_CONDUCT.md

 - political belief or religion
 - mental or physical ability

-### **Be considerate.**
+Everyone deserves respect.

+---

+## ✔️ Be considerate
 Your work will be used by others, and you will depend on the work of others.
 Every decision you make affects users and contributors.

+Remember:
-Keep in mind that we are a global community — English may not be everyone’s first language.
+**We are a global community — English may not be everyone’s first language.**

-### **Be respectful.**
-Disagreements happen, but they are never an excuse for disrespectful behavior.
-Frustration is natural, but personal attacks, insults, or hostile behavior are not acceptable.
+---

+## ✔️ Be respectful
+Disagreements happen.
+They are normal.
+But disrespectful behavior is not acceptable.

+Unacceptable behavior includes:

+- personal attacks
+- insults or demeaning comments
+- harassment or intimidation
+- dismissive or hostile language
+- mocking or belittling others
+- intentionally derailing conversations

 A respectful community is a productive community.

+---

-### **Be careful with your words.**
+## ✔️ Be careful with your words
 We are a community of professionals.
-Be kind to others.
-Do not insult or demean other participants.
+Be kind.
+Be thoughtful.
+Be constructive.

 Harassment and exclusionary behavior are unacceptable.
-This includes, but is not limited to:
+This includes:

 - violent threats or language
 - discriminatory jokes or slurs
 - posting sexually explicit or violent material
-- posting or threatening to post others’ personal information (“doxing”)
+- doxing (posting others’ personal information)
-- personal insults, especially those using racist or sexist terms
+- personal insults, especially racist or sexist
 - unwelcome sexual attention
 - advocating for or encouraging any of the above
 - repeated harassment — if someone asks you to stop, stop

+---

-### **When disagreements arise, seek understanding.**
+## ✔️ When disagreements arise, seek understanding
 Technical and social disagreements are normal.
+What matters is **how** we resolve them.

+Remember:

-What matters is how we resolve them.
-Remember that different people have different perspectives and experiences.
-Not understanding someone’s viewpoint does not make them wrong.
-Focus on learning, resolving issues, and improving the project.
+- different people have different perspectives
+- not understanding someone’s viewpoint does not make them wrong
+- assume good intentions
+- focus on learning and improving the project

+We grow stronger through collaboration.

 ---

-## Attribution
+# 🛡 Enforcement

+Project maintainers are responsible for:

+- clarifying standards
-Portions of this Code of Conduct are adapted from the **Speak Up!
-Project** (archived) and other open‑source community guidelines.
+- enforcing this Code of Conduct
+- taking appropriate action when violations occur

+Maintainers have the right to:

+- remove comments
+- close issues
+- reject contributions
+- temporarily or permanently ban contributors

+These actions may be taken if a contributor engages in behavior that violates this Code of Conduct.

 ---

+# 📬 Reporting Violations

+If you witness or experience behavior that violates this Code of Conduct, please report it to:

+📧 **richardpizem@gmail.com**

+Reports will be handled respectfully and confidentially.

+---

+# 📜 Attribution

+Portions of this Code of Conduct are adapted from:

+- the **Speak Up!
+Project** (archived)
+- the **Contributor Covenant**
+- other open‑source community guidelines

+---

-## Questions?
+# ❓ Questions?

-If you have questions or concerns, please contact the project maintainer at:
+If you have questions or concerns about this Code of Conduct, please contact the project maintainer:

-**richardpizem@gmail.com**
+📧 **richardpizem@gmail.com**

+Thank you for helping make **Real-Time MIDI Notation** a safe, respectful, and welcoming community.